JaeYoonKim72/GMStool/README.md

   ### 4-2.
 Marker selection phase

   - Marker selection phase is executed by either "GMStools.MS.v1.R" or "GMStools.MS.MultiThreading.v1.R" scripts.
 The only difference between the two scripts is whether multithreading is performed.
 All options are the same each other.
-  - RRB is a linear model that estimates the effects of marker variables with the best linear unbiased predictor, and BTS is a nonlinear model that is similar to RF but applies only bootstrap to the train samples (0.632 bootstrap).
+  - Selection models are provided by RRB or BTS.
+RRB is a linear model that estimates the effects of marker variables with the best linear unbiased predictor, and BTS is a nonlinear model that is similar to RF but applies only bootstrap to the train samples (0.632 bootstrap).

    #### Caveats